uwiger/parse_trans/doc/parse_trans.md

 a bit of care.
 The easiest way is to simply produce an `{error, Err}` or `{warning, Warn}` form in place.
-This function finds such forms, and removes them from the form list (otherwise, the linter will crash), and produces a return value that the compiler can work with.The format of the `error` and `warning` "forms" must be `{Tag, {Pos, Module, Info}}`, where:
+This function finds such forms, and removes them from the form list (otherwise, the linter will crash), and produces a return value that the compiler can work with.

+The format of the `error` and `warning` "forms" must be `{Tag, {Pos, Module, Info}}`, where:

 * `Tag :: error | warning`